Missile strikes on Syria kill 26, mostly Iranian, forces - Journal du Cameroun

 – Israel-Iran tension –

-Syria President Bashar al-Assad, whose main allies are Russia and Iran did not explicitly mention the overnight strikes but said that “hostile countries have shifted to a stage of direct aggression”.
+Syria President Bashar al-Assad, whose main allies are Russia and Iran, did not explicitly mention the overnight strikes but said “hostile countries have shifted to a stage of direct aggression”.

 Quoted by the official SANA news agency after meeting an official Iranian delegation, Assad said “escalating aggression on Syria will enhance Syrians’ resolve to eliminate terrorism”.